FAQ

 How long is the Residency commitment?

-The Residency program is a three-year commitment, with one year being the completion of a Teaching Certificate and two years of cohort support during the first year of teaching.
+The Residency program is a three-year commitment, with one year being the completion of a Teaching Certificate in Elementary or Secondary Education and two years of cohort support during the first year of teaching.

 How much does West Michigan Teacher Collaborative pay Residency participants?

-Participants in the Residency program receive up to a $20,000 living stipend on top of the salary they receive from the district where they are employed as a paraprofessional, aide or other student-facing role.
+Participants in the Residency program receive a $20,000 stipend on top of the salary they receive from the district where they are employed in paraprofessional, aide, or other student-facing role.

 What happens at the end of the Residency?